 What About the Cost?

 An important factor we can’t overlook when thinking about software testing is how much does it cost.
-After all, testing is an investment.
-Since you can’t improve what you don’t measure, it’s essential to discuss and measure the ROI of test automation.
-So, what can we say, in terms of dollars, about unit testing and integration testing?
+It’s essential to discuss and measure the ROI of test automation.

 Unit Test vs. Integration Test?
 No, Unit Test AND Integration Test